POV-Ray/povray/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for POV-Ray in general
+about: Suggest an idea for POV-Ray
 title: "[FEATURE] "
 labels: 'feature'
 assignees: ''